woocommerce/grow/packages/js/jsdoc/README.md

 # woocommerce-grow-jsdoc

-A bundle of commonly used JSDoc plugins, a single plugin to gather them all, and a command to glue as much as possible together.
+A bundle of commonly used JSDoc plugins and a command to glue as much as possible together.

 ## Usage